+Procedures / Data

+Net interest spread (net investment income, less tabular interest, divided by average annuity reserves) on individual annuity reserves.

+Net interest spread (net investment income, less tabular interest, divided by average annuity reserves) on group annuity reserves.

+Change in Asset Mix (IRIS Ratio 11)

+Qualitative and Additional Review Considerations

+If the insurer filed a statement of actuarial opinion based on an asset adequacy analysis, review the results of the Actuarial Opinion Assessment, and note any concerns regarding the adequacy of the insurer’s underlying assets to support future annuity policy obligations.
+Review the actuary’s comments regarding the analysis performed and conclusions reached.

+If available, or if concerns or questions are noted, request and review the RAAIS, and note whether the responses to the questions were satisfactory.

+If concerns exist upon review of the asset adequacy analysis, conduct an independent asset adequacy analysis.

-Procedure #14 assists the analyst in identifying other areas of concern.
-For example, annuities can have a significant impact on the insurer’s liquidity position, particularly significant levels of GICs or amounts subject to withdrawal at minimal or no surrender charge.
+Identifying other areas of concern with withdrawal and surrenders that may affect annuity reserves.
+For example, annuities can have a significant impact on the insurer’s liquidity position, particularly significant levels of GICs or amounts subject to withdrawal with minimal or no surrender charge.

+Procedures / Data

+Guaranteed interest contracts as percent of capital and surplus

+Annuity benefits, surrenders and other fund withdrawals for individual and group annuities as a percent of capital and surplus.

+Change in annuity benefits, surrenders, and other fund withdrawals for individual and group annuities and deposits, as a percentage of premiums

+Note significant amounts subject to withdrawal without any surrender charge or market value adjustment (i.e., as a percentage of total annuity reserves and deposit liability).
+[Annual Financial Statement, Notes to Financial Statements, Note #32]

+Qualitative and Additional Review Considerations

+Request from the insurer and review the insurer’s annuity plan descriptions and/or policy forms to better understand the types of plans offered and the specific policy withdrawal features and surrender charges.

-Adequacy of A&H Reserves
+Adequacy of A&H Reserves (Risk of Understatement of Reserves / A&H Reserve Deficiency)

-Procedure #15 assists the analyst in determining whether an understatement of A&H reserves would be significant to the insurer.
+Determine whether an understatement of A&H reserves would be significant to the insurer.
 The ratios of gross and net A&H reserves to capital and surplus are leverage ratios which are calculated gross and net of reinsurance ceded.
 The net A&H reserves to capital and surplus ratio indicates the margin of error an insurer has in estimating its A&H reserves.
 For an insurer with a net A&H reserves to capital and surplus ratio of 300%, a 33% understatement of its A&H reserves would eliminate its entire surplus.
 In evaluating these leverage ratios, the analyst should also consider the nature of the insurer’s business.
 For example, an insurer which has written primarily A&H business for many years and has proven that it can manage the business profitably is probably not as risky as an insurer which has just begun writing A&H business, even if both insurers have the same leverage ratio results.

+Procedures / Data

+For non-life insurers, the gross A&H reserves to capital and surplus ratio.

+Net A&H reserves to capital and surplus ratio.

-Procedure #16 assists the analyst in determining whether A&H policies appear to have been adequately reserved.
+Determine whether A&H policies appear to have been adequately reserved and valued in accordance with the minimum formula statutory valuation standards.
 In this regard, the analyst must rely, to a large extent, on the opinion provided by the qualified actuary.
 Therefore, the analyst should review the results of the SAO Procedures to determine whether any concerns were noted regarding the valuation of the insurer’s A&H reserves in accordance with Appendix A-010, Minimum Reserve Standards for Individual and Group Health Insurance Contracts, of the AP&P Manual.